 Free ABC Chart: How to Use an Alphabet Poster

-This free alphabet chart features letters A-Z with capital and lowercase letters, bright matching pictures, and important keywords.
+This free ABC chart features the letters of the alphabet A-Z with capital and lowercase letters, bright matching pictures, and important keywords.
 Learn how to use an alphabet poster to make learning letters and sounds fun and effective!

 Letters

-Capital and lowercase letters are included to help children master both.
-Research shows that most children generally know more capital letters due to environmental print and familiarity with names.
-And “when children know the uppercase letter, they are sixteen times more likely to know the corresponding lowercase letter (Jones, et. al., 2012, p.
+“When children know the uppercase letter, they are sixteen times more likely to know the corresponding lowercase letter (Jones, et. al., 2012, p.
 3).
-This is why we teach them both together!
+This is why we teach them together!

-On this chart, consonants are written in black font, and vowels are written in red font to help kids differentiate.
+We also want kids to understand the difference between consonants and vowels.
+On our printable chart, consonants are written in black font, and vowels are written in red font.
+This helps kids differentiate.

 Pictures

-A bright picture should be displayed to correspond with each letter set.
-It’s used as an anchor in their memory and helps kids to hear the sounds the letters represent at the beginning of each word.
+The picture serves as an anchor in their memory and helps kids to hear the sounds the letters represent at the beginning of each word.

 This is an important building block for improving phonological awareness!